-Lower half of female torso, naked with a soft belly and pronounced hips.
-The woman is posed in the pudica mode: her left arm would descend and cross the body; it would attach to the left hip but rest on the right thigh.
-The breakage on the right thigh suggests that this would be the point where the splayed fingers of the hand would rest.
-The pubis would have therefore been shielded by the lower arm or wrist.
-On her left there are still visible the remnants of the support, the strut that would have been visible on the left thigh.
-Above the support there are remnants of the attached drapery, the folds suggested by a drilled channel.
+Lower half of a female torso, naked with a soft belly and pronounced hips.
+The woman is posed in the pudica mode: her left arm descended and crossed the body; it would attach to the left hip but rest on the right thigh.
+The breakage on the right thigh is the point where the splayed fingers of the hand rested The pubis would have therefore been shielded by the lower arm or wrist.
+On her left there are still visible the remnants of the support, the strut.
+Above the support there are remnants of the attached drapery, the folds are made by a drilled channel.
 The pose of the woman follows the typology of the Venus Capitoline or the Medici one.
-This type of Venus both erotic and beautiful were extremely popular in Roman times.
-The statues would have therefore been appropriate for both public and private contexts.
+This type of Venus both erotic and beautiful was extremely popular in Roman times.
+Such statues were appropriate for both public and private contexts.